The Fountainhead: Film

 In 1949, Warner Bros. released a film based on the book, starring Gary Cooper as Howard Roark, Patricia Neal as Dominique Francon, Raymond Massey as Gail Wynand, and Kent Smith as Peter Keating.
 Rand, who had previous experience as a screenwriter, was hired to adapt her own novel.
 The film was directed by King Vidor.
 It grossed $2.1 million, $400,000 less than its production budget.
 Critics panned the movie.
 Negative reviews appeared in publications ranging from newspapers such as The New York Times and the Los Angeles Times, to movie industry outlets such as Variety and The Hollywood Reporter, to magazines such as Time and Good Housekeeping.

 In letters written at the time, Rand's reaction to the film was positive.
-She said it was the most faithful adaptation of a novel ever made in Hollywood and a "real triumph".
+She said it was the most faithful adaptation of a novel ever made in Hollywood. and a "real triumph".
 Sales of the novel increased as a result of interest spurred by the film.
 She displayed a more negative attitude later, saying she disliked the entire movie and complaining about its editing, acting, and other elements.
 Rand said she would never sell rights to another novel to a film company that did not allow her to pick the director and screenwriter, as well as edit the film.

 Various filmmakers have expressed interest in doing new adaptations of The Fountainhead, although none of these potential films has begun production.
 In the 1970s, writer-director Michael Cimino entered a deal to film his own script for United Artists starring Clint Eastwood as Roark, but postponed the project in favor of abortive biographical films on Janis Joplin and Frank Costello.
 The deal collapsed after the failure of Cimino's 1980 film Heaven's Gate, which caused United Artists to refuse to finance any more of his films.
 Cimino continued to hope to film the script until his death in 2016.

 In 1992, producer James Hill optioned the rights and selected Phil Joanou to direct.
 In the 2000s, Oliver Stone was interested in directing a new adaptation; Brad Pitt was reportedly under consideration to play Roark.
-In a March 2016 interview, director Zack Snyder also expressed interest in doing a new film adaptation of The Fountainhead.
-On May 28, 2018, Snyder was asked on the social media site Vero what his next project was, and he responded "Fountainhead".
-However, in 2020, Snyder revealed he was no longer pursuing the project, as he was concerned that audiences would view it as "hardcore right-wing propaganda".
-In a 2021 interview with The New York Times, Snyder further revealed that he abandoned the project because of political polarization in the United States, saying, "We need a less divided country and a little more liberal government to make that movie, so people don't react to it in a certain way."
+In a March 2016 interview, director Zack Snyder expressed interest in doing a new film adaptation of The Fountainhead, an interest he repeated in 2018.
+Snyder said in 2019 that he was no longer pursuing the adaptation.
+In 2024, he said that he unsuccessfully pitched a television series adaptation to Netflix.